jknaresh/django_generic_api/README.md

 ## Forgot Password API

-- Send a GET request to Captcha API to get "captcha_id" and "captcha_number".
+- Send a request to Captcha API to get "captcha_key" and "captcha_url".
+- The captcha_url is an image containing a value.
+Extract this value and send it as captcha_value in the forgot password API.
 - This API enables users to initiate the password recovery process.
 - When a user forgets their password, they can submit a request to receive a password reset link via email.